• Products

 Steps 3: Query JsonObjects Using JSON Query Indexes

-If you have completed the previous two steps, after which you can search according to the attribute you require (e.g., CompanyName), as demonstrated in the code snippets below.
+If you have completed the previous two steps, you can now search according to the attribute you require (e.g., CompanyName), as demonstrated in the code snippets below.
 It is necessary to add type information to ensure proper deserialization and validation of the retrieved object from the cache.

 // Preconditions: